-- Carry out needs assessment across generations, identifying issues to be resolved and set baselines for measuring improvement - Establish performance indicators and measurements
+- Carry out needs assessment across generations, identifying issues to be resolved and set baselines for measuring improvement - Establish performance indicators and measurements are recognised for their achievements and positive work.

 - The Participation and Engagement Officer from Children's Services was identified as the lead for this work going forward. - Develop appropriate communication mechanisms to ensure children and young people